 Social care - what are the facts?

-- In June Full Fact will be looking at how the elderly are cared for in hospital and in what circumstances the NHS pays the bill for social care.
+- In September Full Fact will be investigating in what circumstances the NHS pays the bill for social care.

 - Social care provision: from bad to worse?